mvx24/NSData-Encoding/README.md

 Creates a new NSData object containing the gzip compressed contents of the receiver.
 This method uses zlib to perform gzip compression optimized for space not speed.
 It also uses a single call to `deflate` with a bounded buffer that is larger than necessary, since the intention of this function is to create a temporary NSData object that gets immediately saved to disk or uploaded.

+## ARC

+These files do not use ARC, if your project is using ARC be sure to add the -fno-objc-arc compiler flags to build phases of these files.

 ## License

 The BSD License